5 Great Proxmox Small Form Factor Hardware Options (2023)

 Option #1: Intel NUCs

 Intel NUCs are the standards of compact computing.
 They are used for everything from virtualization servers, to routers, to desktop computers.
-They can pack a lot of power in a small quiet box, and, for their size, are fairly customizeable.
+They can pack a lot of power in a small quiet box, and, for their size, are fairly customizable.

 One of my current primary Proxmox servers is a NUC 8 (NUC8i5BEH).
 It comes with an 8th Gen Intel Core i5-8259U processor.
 I outfitted it with 32GB of Crucial RAM (2×16 GB sticks), a Western Digital Blue 500 GB NVME SSD (Proxmox OS drive plus images), and a Samsung 860 Evo 500 GB SSD (for VMs).